 When are the strike days?

-Strike action will take place from Monday, 20 June through to Friday, 24 June – 5 days in all.
+Strike action will take place on Friday 29 September, Monday 2 October & Tuesday 3 October, inclusive.
 All strike days will run from midnight to midnight.

 Do I have to go on strike?